Kiran01bm/openshift-related/documentation/authorization/ReadMe.md

 3. Deny by default

 ## Service Account Naming Convention:
-1. ServiceAccount username derived from project and name: system:serviceaccount:<project>:<name>
+1. ServiceAccount username derived from project and name: **system:serviceaccount:project:name**

 ## Service account Membership:
 Every Service account is also a member of two groups: